practicaldsc/practicaldsc.github.io/final-project/datasets/recipes-and-ratings.md

 ---
 layout: page
-title: Recipes and Ratings 🍽️
+title: 🍽️ Recipes and Ratings
-description: Description of the recipes and ratings dataset option for the Portfolio Homework.
+description: Description of the recipes and ratings dataset option for the Final Project.
-nav_exclude: true
+nav_order: 1
+grand_parent: 📊 Final Project
+parent: 👨‍💻 Dataset Options
 ---

-<small> <a href="../#choosing-a-dataset">go back to the Portfolio Homework spec</a> </small>

-# Recipes and Ratings 🍽️
+# {{ page.title }}
 {:.no_toc}

 ## Table of Contents